SUPERMAN

-Brett Mitchell performs his original solo piano arrangements of music from John Williams’s Grammy-winning score for Superman: The Movie (1978), Superman II (1980), and Superman IV: The Quest for Peace (1987).
+Brett Mitchell performs his original solo piano arrangements of music from John Williams’s Grammy-winning score for Superman: The Movie (1978), Superman II (1980), Superman IV: The Quest for Peace (1987), and Superman (2025).

 “One of the essential things about the film to me was the fact that it was fun and didn’t take itself too seriously.
 The way Richard [Donner] had directed it, and particularly the way Chris[topher Reeve] and Margot [Kidder] had played the parts, it had an almost kind of theatrical camp, if you like, to it that didn’t take itself too seriously.
 And if one could strike a level of theater and sleight-of-hand and tongue-in-cheek in the creation of the themes, that might be the right idea.
 I tried to have the music constructed in such a way that it would be heroic and big and operatic but not take itself seriously.”